DiscreteRTC: Discrete Diffusion Policies are Natural Asynchronous Executors: Preliminaries

-Discrete diffusion policies~\citep{liang2025discrete} first tokenize continuous actions into discrete tokens via a learned or fixed vocabulary (\eg, VQ-VAE~\citep{VQVAE}, FAST~\citep{FAST} or $k$-bin quantization).
+\textbf{Discrete Diffusion Policies.} Discrete diffusion policies~\citep{liang2025discrete} tokenize continuous actions into discrete tokens via a vocabulary (\eg, VQ-VAE~\citep{VQVAE}, FAST~\citep{FAST} or $k$-bin quantization).
 With a slight abuse of notation, we reuse $\mathbf{A}_t$ to denote the resulting action token sequence.
-The forward process replaces tokens with a special $[\text{MASK}]$ token with a masking schedule, while the reverse process iteratively executes unmasking operations conditioned on the current partially masked token sequence.
+The forward process replaces tokens with a special $[\text{MASK}]$ token with a masking schedule, while the reverse process iteratively executes unmasking operations conditioned on the current partially masked sequence.

-A discrete diffusion policy is trained for one-step unmasking operation.
+A discrete diffusion policy is trained for one-step unmasking.
 It consists of two components: $p_\pi$, which predicts the probability distribution over all token positions, and $f_\pi$, which samples which tokens to unmask at the current step from that distribution.
-At each step $k$, the policy first predicts token identities via $p_\pi$ and then selects which tokens to unmask via $f_\pi$:
+At each step $k$, the policy first predicts token identities via $p_\pi$ and then selects which tokens to unmask via $f_\pi$ given the observation $\mathbf{o}_t$:

-where $\mathbf{A}_t^k$ is the partially unmasked token sequence at step $k$ and $\mathbf{o}_t$ is the observation.
-During training, the discrete diffusion policy learns to predict the fully unmasked ground-truth action token sequence given the randomly masked token sequence.
+where $\mathbf{A}_t^k$ is the partially masked sequence at step $k$.
+The discrete diffusion policy learns to predict the fully unmasked ground-truth action token sequence given the randomly masked token sequence.